Conditional Quantile Processes based on Series or Many Regressors: Examples

-Fig. \ref{fig: elasticity surfaces} shows series estimates of the quantile elasticity surface as a function of price and the quantile index, that is:

-The estimates from the linear approximation show that the elasticity decreases with the quantile index in the middle of the distribution, but this pattern is reversed at the tails.
-The power and B-spline estimates show substantial heterogeneity of the elasticity across prices, with individuals at the high quantiles being more sensitive to high prices.\footnote{These estimates are smoothed by local weighted polynomial regression across the price dimension (\cite{C1979}), because the unsmoothed elasticity estimates display very erratic behavior.}
+The estimates show substantial heterogeneity of the elasticity across quantiles and prices, with individuals at the upper quantiles being less sensitive to high prices.\footnote{These estimates are smoothed by local weighted polynomial regression across the price dimension (Cleveland \cite{C1979}), because the unsmoothed elasticity estimates display very erratic behavior.}